Capone (1975 film): Filming

 Steve Carver says the film was shot in part so Corman could use footage from other films he had made.
 He claimed Howard Browne was a very factual writer but "not so good with dialogue" so other writers were brought in to work on the script.
 Carver says Gazzara was hard to work with on set.

 In an interview in 2020 Carver related how Gazzara, possibly under the influence of alcohol, set off a series of explosions and bullet hits too early: "Ben was the key in starting this off by pulling the trigger of a submachine gun.
 And he jumped the cue.
 He pulled the trigger too early.
 That set off a tremendous occurrence where stuntmen and cars went crazy.
 A lot of people could have gotten hurt."
 Carver says Gazzara apologized the next day.

 Sylvester Stallone was cast on the basis of his appearance in Lords of Flatbush.
 He later said "I particularly enjoyed working on Capone, because it was like the cheesy, mentally challenged inbred cousin of The Godfather".
 Stallone later made Death Race 2000 for Corman.

 Release

 Home media

 The film was released on DVD in the United States for the first time on March 29, 2011, through Shout!
 Factory and has been available in Europe for some time.

 Reception

 Box office

 The film was a success at the box office making $2 million.
-Corman made three more films for Fox, Moving Violations, Fighting Mad and Thunder and Lightning.
+Corman made three more films for Fox, Moving Violation, Fighting Mad and Thunder and Lightning.